 After the confetti settles and your holiday accoutrement is put away, it’s a perfect time to push pause, take a moment to reflect and consider ways to improve your health and wellness in the new year.

 Looking for some inspiration?
-Here are six resolutions to help you boost your health and wellness in 2019.
+Here are six resolutions to help you boost your health and wellness in the new year.

 1. Go to the doctor